A quantum waveguide with Aharonov Bohm magnetic field: Abstract

 \section{Abstract}

 In a previous study \cite{n} we investigate the bound states of the Hamiltonian describing a quantum particle living on three dimensional straight strip of width $d$.
 We impose the Neumann boundary condition on a disc window of radius $a$ and Dirichlet boundary conditions on the remained part of the boundary of the strip.
 We proved that such system exhibits discrete eigenvalues below the essential spectrum for any $a>0$.
-In the present work we study the effect of a magnetic filed of Aharonov-Bohm type when the magnetic field is turned on this system.
-Precisely we prove that in the presence of such magnetic filed there is some critical values of $a_0>0$, for which we have absence of the discrete spectrum for $\displaystyle 0<\frac{a}{d}<a_0$.
+In the present work we study the effect of the presence of a magnetic field of Aharonov-Bohm type on this system.
+Precisely we prove that in the presence of such field there is some critical values of $a_0>0$, for which we have absence of the discrete spectrum for $\displaystyle 0<\frac{a}{d}<a_0$.
 We give a sufficient condition for the existence of discrete eigenvalues.

 \baselineskip=20pt {\arabic{section}.\arabic{equation}}